 TO KNOW OR NOT TO KNOW

-As I see it, the more questions we bring to our health care providers, the more engaged we are in our care, and studies have shown that an involved patient is a healthier patient, and a healthier patient lowers healthcare costs overall.
+The more questions we bring to our health care providers, the more engaged we are in our care.
+Studies have shown that an involved patient is a healthier patient, and a healthier patient lowers healthcare costs overall.
 So would you rather be aware of the options available to you or rely on your physician?
 To help you answer that question, let’s go back to the Burst Spinal Cord Stimulation I mentioned earlier (which I narrated).
-Would you like to see a (shorter) version of the video as an ad on TV if you suffered from chronic intractable lowback and leg pain?
+Would you like to see a (shorter) version of the video?
+Maybe as an ad on TV if you suffered from chronic intractable low back and leg pain?